universalbit-dev/gekko-m4-globular-cluster/README.md

 Logs Folder:
-the application log files are written to this folder
+log files are written to this folder

 ```
 tail -f logs/log_filename.log